-Some other reasons for their behavior include:
+Some other reasons why hit-and-run drivers leave include:

-- The driver is driving a vehicle without permission or it’s stolen.
+- The driver is driving a vehicle without permission, or it’s stolen.

 - The driver is driving an employer-owned vehicle and does not want his employer to know that he got into a crash.

-- The driver has outstanding warrants for his arrest for unpaid tickets, or other crimes.
+- The driver has outstanding warrants for his arrest for unpaid tickets or other crimes.